ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

-Note that an HTTPS server MAY perform a certificate chain validation on a submitted certificate chain, and if it matches a trust root configured on the server (but is otherwise unknown to the server), the HTTPS server MAY store the certificate chain and MAY choose to store any submitted SCTs even if they are unable to be verified.
+Note that an HTTPS server MAY perform a certificate chain validation on a submitted certificate chain, and if it matches a trust root configured on the server (but whose leaf cert is otherwise unknown to the server), the HTTPS server MAY store the certificate chain and MAY choose to store any submitted SCTs even if they are unable to be verified.
 The risk of spamming and denial of service can be mitigated by configuring the server with all known acceptable certificates (or certificate hashes).
+This information may enable a HTTPS server operator to detect attacks or unusual behavior of Certificate Authorities even outside the Certificate Transparency ecosystem.

 ### HTTPS server to auditors {#feedback-srvaud}